 Valletta Malta Travel Guide

-Valletta owes its existence and character to the Knights Hospitaller of St. John.
+Valletta owes its existence and personality to the Knights Hospitaller of St. John.
 After the Great Siege of Malta in 1565, Grand Master Jean de Valette began building a new, strong capital city.
 The city, named in his honor, saw its first stone laid in 1566.
 Its design was advanced for its time, with a grid plan, sophisticated drainage, and robust fortifications by Francesco Laparelli.

 Approx. 5,700 within city walls